If a compact aquarium is what you want, then you need to carefully consider the size of its equipment.

 Although I used it only a few months for my 10-gallon tank I absolutely loved this nano water heater.

-Unlike the rest of the tube-shaped aquarium heaters, this one is actually pretty small and… round.
+Same as with Hygger’s aquarium heater, this one is actually pretty small and… round.

 Yes, that’s an interesting shape and I’m actually surprised how stylish it looks.